#EVERFIedchat: Leading with Kindness

 How did you spend World Kindness Day?
 Kindness tends to give us the warm and fuzzies, but for educators, teaching and preaching it can be a challenge.
 With so much emphasis placed on improvements in math and science, skills like compassion often receive less classroom time.
 This unintended trade-off may be short-sighted, as compassion is an important social-emotional skill that begins to develop in early childhood and is essential for lifelong health and success.

-Q1: What are your favorite books and resources that promote kindness?
+Question 1: What are your favorite books and resources that promote kindness in the classroom?

 The best part of convening together is to be able to pool resources that help us to be successful.
 Of course, people suggested EVERFI’s resources, like The Compassion Project, Character Playbook, and Honor Code, but there were many other options shared, too.
 For example: